 Enough was enough.
 On Tuesday, I bound and gagged that fucking elf-devil, drove to the Kwikie Mart and tossed her in the dumpster.
 Done.
 Finito.
 Freak show's over, folks.
 I felt relieved and finally got a decent night's sleep.

-As we backed out of the garage this morning, I heard a crunch under the back tire.
+As we backed out of the garage the following morning, I heard a crunch under the back tire.
 As I glanced up the drive, sure enough, I spotted my tormentor, flat as a pancake in the snow.
 In what apeared to be slow motion, I saw her crushed little body still muster the strength to raise her arm and give me the finger.
 There was only one thing left to try.

 I covered her in peanut butter and let the dog go to town.